DataDog/hiring-engineers/answers.md

 `title` sets the title of the widget.

-Line 37 through 44 is being used for setting additional properties of the dashboard.
-On line 47 an api call is being made and all above mentioned properties a passed).
+Line 39 through 47 is being used for setting additional properties of the dashboard.
+On line 49 an api call is being made and all above mentioned properties a passed to the call so they can be reflected on the Timeboard).

 After saving `timeboard.py` I ran `export DD_SITE="https://api.datadoghq.com/api/v1/dashboard" DD_API_KEY="<API-KEY>" DD_APP_KEY="<APP-KEY>"` and `python3 timeboard.py` to execute python file.